 7. Remove Duplicate Content

 Low amount of original content and content used on multiple pages is one of the things that the Google Panda update has been targeting.
-Each page of your website should have unique content, you shouldn’t be copying over 300 words of brilliantly worded marketing text onto every page just because it sounds great.
+All google content rules force you to create each page of your website to have unique content, you shouldn’t be copying over 300 words of brilliantly worded marketing text onto every page just because it sounds great.